 - OMRI may be compelled by a government body to publicly disclose confidential information by a subpoena, court order, administrative hearing or other public proceeding.
-OMRI will inform any applicant, or other party who has properly submitted confidential information to OMRI, of such required disclosure so that they have reasonable opportunity to seek judicial relief prior to OMRI's compliance with the order. - OMRI may be required by the National Organic Program (NOP) or equivalent scheme owner to disclose confidential information to the scheme owner in the event that such information is requested to assist in evaluating and determining whether regulations have been properly applied.
-OMRI will inform any applicant, or other party who has properly submitted confidential information to OMRI, of such request from the scheme owner so that they have reasonable opportunity to seek judicial relief prior to OMRI's compliance with the request.

-- OMRI may be required to disclose confidential information to third-party accreditation auditors and accredited certification bodies in order to assist in accreditation activities and in evaluating and determining whether regulations have been properly applied.
+OMRI will inform any applicant, or other party who has properly submitted confidential information to OMRI, of such required disclosure so that they have reasonable opportunity to seek judicial relief prior to OMRI's compliance with the order. - OMRI may be required by the National Organic Program (NOP) or equivalent scheme owner to disclose confidential information to the scheme owner in the event that such information is necessary to assist in evaluating and determining whether regulations have been properly applied.
+OMRI will inform any applicant, or other party who has properly submitted confidential information to OMRI, of the requirement so that they have reasonable opportunity to seek judicial relief prior to such disclosure. - OMRI may be required to disclose confidential information to third-party accreditation auditors and accredited certification bodies in order to assist in accreditation activities and in evaluating and determining whether regulations have been properly applied.
 Prior to such disclosure, the party must sign a confidentiality agreement, which is kept on file with OMRI.
-By signing this agreement, the party agrees to safeguard confidential information according to written procedures, and not to use this information for any purpose other than their work with OMRI. - OMRI may, as a service to clients and with their express agreement, provide confidential information to other regulatory bodies.
+By signing this agreement, the party agrees to safeguard confidential information according to written procedures, and not to use this information for any purpose other than their work with OMRI.

+· OMRI may, as a service to inspected clients that produce High Nitrogen Liquid Fertilizers and, with their express agreement, provide confidential information to the California Department of Food and Agriculture.
 Prior to such disclosure, the supplier must sign an agreement authorizing OMRI to disclose confidential information to the identified regulatory body.